ryancurrah/ryancurrah.github.io/_posts/2015-11-08-kubernetes-coreos.md

 > Note:
 > NAT can have any network address just make sure DHCP is on

-Host-only network info must be as follows:
+Host-only network info must be as follows

 - **Network Address** 192.168.122.0
 - **Subnet Address** 255.255.255.0